DeskFlex

 Involve Your Employees

-Before making any changes, it’s important to understand what employees need and how interested they are in their work.
-Making the workforce ready for new work setups can also help them adapt better to the new environment.
+Before you make the switch to hybrid work arrangements, be sure to gauge your employees first.
+It’s important to understand what employees need and how interested they are in their work.
+Making the workforce ready for new work setups can also help them adapt to the new environment.

 Fit Desks and Meeting Rooms with the Right Technology

 Investing in the right hoteling software can make a huge difference.
 For your employees, it can act as the central platform for securing meeting spaces, office interactions, and so on.
+That said, office managers should also consider whether employees may be uncomfortable with changes in their existing work arrangement.

 Here’s what you should be looking for in a desk scheduling platform:

-Interactive floor plans – Interactive floor plans make reservations easier for employees and wayfinding for visitors
+• Interactive floor plans: Interactive floor plans make reservations easier for employees and wayfinding for visitors

-Third-party integrations – Third-party integrations make more features accessible with as few apps as possible
+• Third-party integrations: Third-party integrations make more features accessible with as few apps as possible

-User-friendly interface for desktop and mobile – Easier navigation means a lower learning curve, meaning users adjust more easily
+• User-friendly interface for desktop and mobile: Easier navigation means a lower learning curve, meaning users adjust more easily

-Streamlined visitor management – A visitor management system makes it easier to schedule onsite meetings with clients
+• Streamlined visitor management: A visitor management system makes it easier to schedule on-site meetings with clients

 Offer Different Spaces

 Desk hoteling works best when employees have different spaces to choose from.
-After all, different teams may have different needs, and different workers have different preferred environments.
+Different teams may have different needs, and different workers have different preferred environments.
 Having a variety of spaces means employees have options that cater to their work style.

 When they are “in their element”, or their preferred work environment, workers can be more productive.
 That said, what are the different types of workers you may have?

 Here are a few types you should remember:

-Independent – Also known as “doers”, they can be determined and hardworking, but need their own space to do their work.
+• Independent: Also known as “doers”, they can be determined and hardworking, but need their own space to do their work.

-Flexible – These types of workers are adaptable and value solo work while still being collaborative.
+• Flexible: These types of workers are adaptable and value solo work while still being collaborative.
 However, not all work allows for this kind of balance.

-Cooperative – These types of workers love teamwork and thrive with feedback, but may struggle with working independently.
+• Cooperative: These types of workers love teamwork and thrive with feedback, but may struggle with working independently.

-Detail-oriented – Detail-oriented workers can be strategic and great at reducing risks.
+• Detail-oriented: Detail-oriented workers can be strategic and great at reducing risks.
 However, they can struggle with working too slowly and being caught up in the details.

 The Bottom Line